Inkdpixels/react-ux-forms/README.md

 The `<Form.Item/>` component is the second pillar of this package.
 Use it to express your form items, note that props like `onChange` and `onBlur` are overridden internally, use the `onChange` on the `<Form/>` instead.

 ##### `props.Component`
-The component that gets rendered, add any additional prop to the `<Form.Item/>` gets propagated to the specified component.
+The component that gets rendered, any additional props to the `<Form.Item/>` will getpropagated to the specified component.

 ##### `props.id`
 The identifier under which the `<Form/>` will lookup the `value` and `rules`.